official-LloydLewis/ListManager/README.md

 ---

-Feel free to adjust or expand any sections as needed!
+Feel free to adjust any parts of this README to better fit your needs.